vyskocj/ImageCLEFdrawnUI2021/README.md

 ### Configuration
 The basic configuration for both Screenshot and Wireframe tasks can be adjusted in the "CONFIG" dictionary of the [run.py](./run.py).

-The default configuration is consistent with the final settings that have been used for comparison of different architectures in our approach of the challenge (see working notes, chapter 2.2 Detection Networks comparison).
+The default configuration is consistent with the final settings that have been used for comparison of different architectures in our approach of the challenge (see [our working notes](https://scholar.google.com/scholar?hl=cs&as_sdt=0%2C5&q=Improving+web+user+interface+element+detection+using+Faster+R-CNN&btnG=), chapter 4 Backbones comparison).
 Additional used configuration is summarized in the following tables *(SS - Screenshot task, WF - Wireframe task)*:

 | Character | Explanation                                                                                                    |